Mad Libs: Other media

 A game show called Mad Libs, with some connections to the game, aired on the Disney Channel in 1998 and 1999.

-Several imitations of Mad Libs have been created, most of them on the Internet.
+Several imitations of Mad Libs have been created, most of them online.
 Imitation Mad Libs are sometimes used in educational settings to help teach kids the parts of speech.

+A stage adaptation called Mad Libs Live! with music by Jeff Thomson and book and lyrics by Robin Rothstein premiered off-Broadway at New World Stages from November 2nd, 2015 to January 3rd, 2016.
+The show, which is now available for licensing, features audience participation to fill in "missing words" from each song.

 Looney Labs released Mad Libs: The Game, a card game, in 2016.
 There is also a Mad Libs mobile app.